 Other potential penalties will depend on the crime you’re being charged with.
 Here’s what you can expect in terms of penalties for violations, misdemeanors and class E felonies.

 Violations are minor offenses, such as trespassing and disorderly conduct.
 The maximum punishment is 15 days in jail, although most offenders won’t end up doing any jailtime.

 There are three different types of misdemeanors, which are class A, class B and unclassified.
 With a class A misdemeanor, the maximum punishment is one year of jailtime or three years of probation, along with a fine of $1,000, at most, or double the amount you gained from the offense.
 With a class B misdemeanor, the maximum punishment is three months jailtime or probation for a year, along with a $500 fine or, again, double what you gained from the crime.
 For an unclassified misdemeanor, punishment could be jailtime ranging from 16 days to one year.

 Class E felonies, both violent and nonviolent, carry a maximum punishment of four years in prison, or you may have probation instead of a prison sentence.
 Remember that felony convictions also affect you in other ways, as you won’t be able to vote, you’ll be ineligible for welfare benefits and you won’t be allowed to own or purchase firearms.
-Even though a desk appearance ticket may not seem like a serious issue, if it’s related to a class E felony, it could cause serious problems for you.

 The first thing you should do if you’ve received a desk appearance ticket is contact our office to talk to an experienced lawyer about your case.
 Having a lawyer to represent you could help in getting the charges dismissed or getting a favorable plea deal, reducing your punishment.